 Counseling and Psychological Services

-Our dietitian will be available to meet virtually with all students at no cost, and our psychiatrist will provide telemedical services to students residing locally (on or off campus) based on their insurance coverage, and to pre-existing patients regardless of location, if medically appropriate.
+Our dietitian is available to meet virtually with all students at no cost, and our psychiatrist will provide telemedical services to students based on their insurance coverage, and to pre-existing patients.
 For all other students Emmons counselors will assist in finding a local psychiatry referral.

-Emmons counselors will provide virtual workshops available to all students on a variety of topics, such as mindfulness, managing covid-related stress, and support for race-based trauma.
-We are also partnering with other offices such as ICC and SLICE to provide virtual outreach and programming events specifically for minoritized students, and will be co-facilitating a grief circle for Jaden and Ilah.
+Emmons counselors will provide virtual workshops available to all students on a variety of topics, such as mindfulness, managing stress, and support for race-based trauma.
+We are also partnering with other offices such as ICC and SLICE to provide outreach and programming events specifically for minoritized students.

 Drop-in chats are informal and confidential consultations with an Emmons counselor.
 If you desire or require care beyond a consultation, the Emmons counselor will refer you to on or off campus resources as appropriate.
 Please follow the links associated with the appropriate day/time, and meet with the Emmons counselor listed.
 Please note that if someone else is already being served, you will be placed in a virtual waiting room, and we will be with you shortly.

-Between the Lines- A free and confidential and virtual drop-in space for Oxy varsity student-athletes.
+A free and confidential and virtual drop-in space for Oxy varsity student-athletes.
 Whatever you may be experiencing on or off the field, this is a safe space to take a time out and meet with a counselor to talk about it.
-Fridays from 12-2 pm (PST) with Rich Estrada
+Drop-ins will start Mondays, weekly, beginning on September 13th from 12:00pm - 2:00pm PST with Rich Estrada, LMFG

 Meeting ID: 821 5751 6276